 The Bottom Line

-- Facebook has a variety of campaign types and ad formats to fulfill your marketing goals and engage prospects at any stage of awareness.
+- Facebook has a variety of campaigns and ad formats to fulfill your marketing goals and engage hospital prospects at any stage of awareness.

 Learn more about how Facebook advertising can grow your key service lines.